MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # Using SVCB with HTTPS and HTTP {#https}

 Use of any protocol with SVCB requires a protocol-specific mapping specification.
-This section specifies the mapping for HTTPS and HTTP.
+This section specifies the mapping for HTTPS and HTTP {{!I-D.draft-ietf-httpbis-semantics}}.

 To enable special handling for the HTTPS and HTTP use-cases, the HTTPS RR type is defined as a SVCB-compatible RR type,